WiFiBeat/WiFiBeat/README.md

 - Reduce dependencies
 - Makefile

-# Known bugs
+## Known bugs

 - Packet captures are not fully ingested in Elasticsearch (not all packets are in Elasticsearch).
 - Arrays are not supported in Elasticsearch.
 Reasons are explained in various bug reports: elastic/kibana#3333, elastic/kibana#998 and elastic/kibana#1587.
-If querying arrays is needed, you may look into https://github.com/istresearch/kibana-object-format (untested yet).
+If querying arrays is needed, you may look into https://github.com/istresearch/kibana-object-format (untested).